 In the Premier League right now, there are two such stories:

 These types of things can’t happen in American sports, because the only way into a bigger league is essentially to write a check.
 Likewise, in the US, the bottom of the standings have no interest at all.
-For example, an NBA team will often throw the rest of their season to get a better draft pick.
+For example, an NBA team will often throw the rest of their season (known as “tanking”) to get a better draft pick.
 Ask yourself: What would be more interesting as an NBA fan at the end of the season: watching your team tank completely and hope for a good player to come out of it, or watch your team fight for its life, so you don’t have to watch them play Fort Wayne next year?

 One more bonus: the three levels of the Football League give automatic promotion to the top two teams, then throw #3 through #6 into a seeded playoff, with the final at Wembley Stadium.
-The Championship playoff, for example — with the winner becoming the third team promoted to the Premier League — is said to be worth some 170 million pounds to the winner.
+The Championship playoff, for example — with the winner becoming the third team promoted to the Premier League — is said to be worth some £170 million to the winner.
 That would be more than $220 million.
 That — along with playing Liverpool next year instead of Barsnley — is why you see such a range of emotions when Queens Park Rangers beat Derby County with a late goal a few years back:

 Listen to that crowd when the ball goes in!
 And then the next year they went back down.
 Ah, well.
 Such is sport.